Ajaws2022/BC-CH-SocialAPI/README.md

 # Mock Social Network Using Mongo/Mongoose and Express

 For this bootcamp challenge we were tasked with creating a mock social network using the models of Users, Friends, Thoughts, and Reactions.
 It was a unique task as it was my first experience building an API without SQL.
+A demo video can be found by clicking [here](https://drive.google.com/file/d/1HdKRUpGVf4KdTWP47axtEl5CneOlCiGH/view).

 ## Installation
 To install use your preferred method provided by GitHub.
 Node is required.
 Once inside of the repo open it locally in a terminal or bash then run npm install to install the necessary packages.